lordxexsteros/Hyprland-config/README.md

 </div>
 </div>

-1.Copy the repo and cd into it
+## 1.Copy the repo and cd into it
 ```bash
 git clone https://github.com/lordxexsteros/Hyprland-config
 cd Nexus
 ```

-## Ensure it has the proper execute permissions
+## 2.Ensure it has the proper execute permissions

 ```bash
 chmod +x install.sh
 ```

-## Run it
+## 3.Run it

 ```bash
 ./install.sh
 ```

-## Follow the promt of the installer and make sure to reboot you system
+## Follow the promt of the installer and make sure to reboot you system!